S10143806H/nus-real-time-ca-2/README.md

 ##2.
 What are the advantages and disadvantages of the CA1 design adopted?
 How did it differ from your own CA1 design.
 What improvements would you suggest to the CA1 design, if any?

 The design proposed by Lukas is quite similar to mine;  this may be related to the fact that we collaborated on CA1.
 The use of three threads/processes, as well as message queues to communicate between them, was the core similarity.
-The way Lukas's design handles the logic of discarding apples after 5 seconds has passed is different.
+The way Lukas's design handles the logic of discarding apples after 5 seconds have passed is different.
 His design states that he discards apples that have not been processed after 5 seconds.
+In contrast, my design has no mechanism by which apples which are still being processed can be discarded.
+Subsequent apples which have been blocked by previous apple processing are moved to the quality message queue immediately, marking them as UNKNOWN, and the actuator discards these UNKNOWN apples.

 ##3.
 Was the CA1 implementation in accordance with the design?